dt-snyder/sfdx-affirm/README.md

   -d, --builddir=builddir
       (optional | Default: .releaseArtifacts) The directory where build files are copied to for processing, build packages are saved, and validation results are saved.
-Default is '.releaseArtifacts'.
+Default is 'releaseArtifacts'.
 Would recommend a folder that is ignored by git.

   -o, --overwrite
       (optional) Provide this if you already have a sfdx-affirm.json file in your root project directory and you don't